monish-instinct/ECell-Technical/README.md

-# 📰 NewsApp
+# 📰 Optical News

-Welcome to NewsApp!
+Welcome to Optical News!
 This iOS application delivers the latest news articles fetched from a reliable API, providing users with an intuitive and responsive platform to stay informed about current events.

 ## 🌟 Features